 Trump arguably benefits from one of the strongest cases of the Rashomon Effect we’ve witnessed in generations.
 He’s validated the compost of bad ideas his supporters have quietly cultivated in their minds their entire lives, and as a result, he can do no wrong.
 There appears to be no moral bottom, no bridge-too-far for a demographic that’s finally seeing daylight after being on the losing side of the culture wars for three decades.
 It doesn’t matter that a trade war with China could hurt U.S. companies’ bottom lines.
 It doesn’t matter that funds appropriated for military pensions are being redirected to pay for the border wall.
 It doesn’t matter that 900 migrant children have been taken from their parents a year after the Trump admin. said it would stop family separations.
 It doesn’t matter that cutting taxes and raising spending causes the debt to go up, not the other way around.
 It doesn’t matter that a Quinnipiac poll found more voters now believe Trump is a racist than former Alabama Gov. George Wallace.
-Trump has demonstrated a PR adage that as long as you make consumers feel they’re being represented in the marketplace, as long as you can make them feel good without challenging their worldviews, the bullshit gets to walk.
-They won’t criticize him because it would require being critical of the beliefs central to their own identities.
-And that won’t happen.
+Trump has demonstrated the PR adage that as long as you make consumers feel they’re being represented, as long as you can make them feel good without challenging their worldviews, anything goes.

 Meanwhile, the Democratic Party again seems poised to snatch defeat from the jaws of victory as it faces off against an opponent whose current 43-percent approval rating marks the highest of his presidency thus far.
 The latest round of debates among this (mostly) unimpressive cohort of candidates has confirmed that the Democrats just haven’t learned a thing from 2016.
 We found out three years ago that you can’t simply be against Trump; you have to actually offer something.
 What we get instead is more intra-party division, the usual more-liberal-than-thou pedantry and, despite some legitimately good ideas on healthcare, a lot of lofty, pie-in-the-sky policy plans that seem engineered more for securing Twitter plaudits than connecting with blue collar voters in the Midwest.
 Trump won the 2016 election because he focused his energy on running the electoral map in crucial swing states Democrats had ignored.
 Democrats, by and large, have continued to ignore this battleground, and as it turns out, that electoral math might work even more to Trump’s favor this time: a recent Pew Research study found voters in the Midwest identifying as liberal have dipped while conservatives in that region have remained roughly the same, setting up Ohio, Michigan, Wisconsin and Minnesota as easy Trump wins in 2020.